 Arthur Salzer of Northland Wealth Management offers that bitcoin is gaining in popularity as an asset class, more than you would expect.
 You can have a read of Crypto’s role in a diversified portfolio.

 Here’s my post on MoneySense – investing in bitcoin.
-I now have a 5% weighting target for bitcoin.
+I now have a 3% portfolio weighting.
 I will rebalance on schedule.
+A 5% weighting in bitcoin historically boosts returns by about 7% annual.
+I see that as an incredible risk-reward proposition.

-For bitcoin I am using the 3iQ funds.
+For bitcoin I am using the Canadian ETFs.
 You can hold those in registered accounts such as TFSA and RRSP and RRIF.

 The goal or end result in ‘all of this’ might be better risk-adjusted returns.
 We’re adding more non-correlated assets.
 Some of the assets also offer greater total return potential as well.